Want to get on ODSP but don't know how?

 .
 Overview

 A request for an "internal review" (IR) is a mandatory preliminary step in the appeal process [Act s.27].
-It is simply a written request to the welfare administrator (NOT to the Social Benefits Tribunal) to "internally review" the decision made against the recipient.
+It is simply a written request to the welfare administrator (not to the Social Benefits Tribunal) to "internally review" the decision made against the recipient.

 No reasons, argument or evidence need accompany the request, but such additions may help to expedite resolution of the issues if the problem can be easily explained or remedied.
-Even where a recipient anticipates that such additional submissions or evidence will likely resolve an issue, filing these with an IR acts both to preserve appeal rights AND to focus the attention of the welfare staff on the issue, as they are required to formally respond to an IR request.
+Even where a recipient anticipates that such additional submissions or evidence will likely resolve an issue, filing these together with an IR acts both to preserve appeal rights and to focus the attention of the welfare staff on the issue, as they are required to formally respond to an IR request.

 .
 COMMENT

 IRs do however operate perniciously in a 'gate-keeping' role.
 Many recipients and applicants suffer the functional limitations of literacy, language, medical handicaps and cultural intimidation.
-The more 'stages' in a process you throw in front of such parties, the more - statistically - will drop before completion.
+The more 'stages' in a process you throw in front of such parties, the more - statistically - will drop out before completion.

-In my view, such devices as these (along with phone intake procedures and increased "verification" standards) likely contributed to the much-touted 'caseload reductions' experienced shortly after the revision of social assistance legislation in 1998 - and likely the rise in homelessness experienced
+In my view, such devices as these (along with phone intake procedures and increased "verification" standards) were responsible for the much-touted 'caseload reductions' experienced shortly after the revision of social assistance legislation in 1998 - and the rise in homelessness experienced at the same time.
+There was no decline in need, only in the ease of accessing welfare assistance.

 .
 Form and Content

-There is no specified "form" set out in law for a Request for Internal Review.
-Practically however it should:- be in writing [Reg s.69(2)];
+There is no specified "form" set out in law for a Request for Internal Review, though there are several necessary content elements.
+A "Request for Internal Review" should:

-- be signed by the applicant/recipient;
+• be signed by the applicant/recipient;

-- include the welfare ID number (the number on the Notice of Decision) (or, barring this, the recipient's date of birth);
+• include the welfare ID number (the number on the Notice of Decision) (or, barring this, the recipient's date of birth);

-- state the date that the Notice of Decision was received;
+• state the date that the Notice of Decision was received;

-- IF REQUIRED: a EXPRESS (not implicit) request for an extension of the time for requesting an internal review, and the reasons for the request (see "Timelines for Filing and Extensions", immediately below).
+• if required due to lateness: an express (not implicit) request for an extension of the time for requesting an internal review, and the reasons for the request (see "Timelines for Filing and Extensions", immediately below).

 A sample Request for Internal Review form is located at Request for Internal Review.